david-novicki/parkinglotproject/README.md

 # Parker
 Parking lot management project using a license plate identifier camera and a web interface to find your reserved parking spot.
 This project works on 3 different code bases to ensure it can be run independently on iOT devices in a parking garage.
 This project uses AngularJS, Socket.io, ExpressJS, OpenALPR, and Navigator.getUserMedia.

+This project is not complete and needs more attention.
+It will need a database added to API and some hardcoded values to be removed.

 ![Home Screen](https://github.com/supercycle91/parkinglotproject/blob/master/images/home.png)

 ![Input Phone](https://github.com/supercycle91/parkinglotproject/blob/master/images/phone.png)